Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ```
 ![image](https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/1f954644-b099-4467-86be-da1f6b93f6ad)

-**It seems that point 1 is somehow influential since it has high leverage and the cook's D ri in the border of 1**
+It seems that point 1 is somehow influential since it has high leverage and the cook's D ri in the border of 1.
-### excluding point 1 from the data:
+excluding point 1 from the data:

 ```{r}
 data_2020 <- data_2020%>% slice(-1)